PaulmannLighting/apis-saltans/apis-saltans-coordinator/ARCHITECTURE.md

 ## Overview

-`zigbee-coordinator` uses an actor-style runtime on top of `tokio`:
+`apis-saltans-coordinator` uses an actor-style runtime on top of `tokio`:
 - each major subsystem runs in its own async loop (`run(...)`)
 - subsystems communicate via `tokio::sync::mpsc` and `oneshot`
 - long-running or per-device work is offloaded to bounded task pools (`tokio-task-pool`)